Stakeholders have the ability to make or break projects, if they put their minds to it.

 The most important stakeholders from a stakeholder management perspective are those that have high interest and high power.
 These groups may be considered key stakeholders, and they need to be carefully managed to drive the success of the project.
-They can help the project succeed, however, they can also bring it down if they are not engaged.
-Key stakeholders will vary depending on the type of project.
-At the same time, in business, they will typically include the business owner who is eager for project success and possibly the board.
+They have the ability to help the project to succeed, but they can also bring it down if they are not engaged.
+Key stakeholders will vary depending on the type of project, but in a business, they will typically include the business owner that is eager for project success, and possibly the board too.
 In public projects the government or local council may very well be a key stakeholder.

-On the other hand, some stakeholders may have high interest and low power therefore, they might not be considered a threat.
-They still need to be consulted, and their interests managed.
-Stakeholder groups can combine to become more powerful as well.
-Like community groups working with the media to influence the government.
+While some stakeholders may have high interest and low power, and might therefore not be considered a threat, they still need to be consulted and their interests managed.
+This is because stakeholder groups can combine with one another to become more powerful — such as community groups working with the media, to influence government, for example.

 Managing Stakeholders Effectively

 Good stakeholder management is a function of leadership.
 Stakeholders need to understand what is going on and why, and they need to see projects moving forward with purpose and adding value.
 Being clear about the vision and direction helps a great deal.
-Ask yourself what it is that stakeholders want.
-This will help you present messages to them that will be helpful in explaining how you are delivering that to them.
+Ask yourself what it is that stakeholders want, to help you present messages to them that will be helpful in explaining how you are delivering that to them.

-One of the main tools that a programme or project manager can use to effectively work with stakeholders is communicating well with them.
-This means building relationships and discussing their needs with them.
-Any communication should be two-way— talking and listening.
-Through consulting with stakeholders it is possible to develop solutions that will be palatable to the widest number of stakeholders.
-Communication needs to be regular to keep stakeholders up to date on aspects of the project that are of particular interest.
-Stakeholders commonly complain of not being kept up to date, which is easily rectified with good communication..
+One of the main tools that a programme or project manager can use to work with stakeholders effectively is communicating well with them.
+This means building relationships with them and discussing their needs with them.
+Any communication should be two-way, e.g. not just talking, but listening too.
+It is only through consulting with stakeholders that it is possible to develop solutions that will be palatable to the widest number of stakeholders.
+Communication needs to be regular, to keep stakeholders up to date on aspects of the project that are of particular interest to them.
+A common stakeholder complaint is not being kept up to date, and this is easily rectified with good communication.

-Other members of the project are also another tool.
-They need to show consistency in how they work with stakeholders to build trust.
-Employees working on the project are all key representatives in the eyes of the stakeholders.
+Another tool is other members of the project, who need to show consistency in the way that they work with stakeholders, to build trust.
+Employees working on the project are all key representatives of it, in the eyes of the stakeholders.
 The bottom line is that building and maintaining relationships is critical to effective stakeholder management.
-Keeping in touch with stakeholders throughout the project, monitoring their power and interest, and ensuring that most are kept satisfied as far as possible will give the project the highest chances of achieving its goals and delivering value.
+Keeping in touch with stakeholders throughout the project, monitoring their power and interest and ensuring that most are kept satisfied as far as possible will give the project the highest chances of achieving its goals and delivering value.

-The reality of project management is that some stakeholders will have the capability to influence whether a project can succeed or not.
-It means that a key component of a project or programme manager’s job is to understand stakeholder needs, work with them effectively, build relationships, and manage issues to ensure that they stay on the side.
-Understanding a stakeholder’s level of interest and power concerning the project helps shape how the project manager manages the situation with the stakeholder.
-In short, communication and building trust are essential tools in effective stakeholder management.
+The reality of project management is that some stakeholders will have the capability to significantly influence whether a project can succeed or not.
+This means that a key component of a project or programme manager’s job is to understand stakeholder needs, and work with them effectively, building relationships and managing issues, to ensure that they stay on side.
+Understanding a stakeholder’s level of interest and power with regard to the project is helpful in shaping the way in which the project manager manages the situation with the stakeholder.
+Both communication and building trust are essential tools in effective stakeholder management.